Children of the Bride

-Children of the Bride is a 1990 American drama television film directed by Jonathan Sanger and starring Rue McClanahan, Kristy McNichol, Jack Coleman, Anne Bobby, Conor O'Farrell and Patrick Duffy.
-The film premiered on CBS on October 5, 1990 and was released on DVD in 2003.
+Children of the Bride is a 1990 American made-for-television drama film directed by Jonathan Sanger.
+The film stars Rue McClanahan, Kristy McNichol, Jack Coleman, Anne Bobby, Conor O'Farrell, and Patrick Duffy.
+It premiered on CBS on October 5, 1990, and was released on DVD in 2003.

 The film was followed by two sequels: Baby of the Bride (1991) and Mother of the Bride (1993).

 Plot

-Margret Becker (McClanahan) has a big surprise for her now adult children – she is getting remarried – and she also has a second big surprise – her new husband John (Duffy) is young enough to be her son.
+Margret Becker has a big surprise for her now adult children – she is getting remarried – and she also has a second big surprise – her new husband John is young enough to be her son.
 Although Margret has found new love in her life, the family is in a ruckus.
 Her children want to help their mother celebrate her new marriage, but instead find themselves wildly uncomfortable with their future stepfather and, as the big day approaches, Margret learns that her first chance at a second start may be her children's last straw.